18F/ux-guide/_pages/research/plan.md

 ### Goals

 Design research is fundamentally about reducing risk and informing decisions.
-When writing your goals, use reality-oriented words like “describe,” “evaluate,” “quantify,” or “identify” and avoid vague words like “understand” or “explore.”
-Example goals could include: “describe users’ goals and pain points,” or “identify and evaluate the hypothesis behind our proposed design.”
+When writing your goals, use verbs that specify the output like “describe,” “evaluate,” “quantify,” or “identify.”
+Avoid vague words like “understand” or “explore.”
+Example goals could include: “describe user goals and pain points,” or “identify and evaluate the hypothesis behind our proposed design.”

 Research can also have subgoals.
 For example, some agencies choose to work with 18F to learn more about our approach.
 Explicitly stating these kinds of subgoals helps provide an honest account of the coaching work that the team will undertake alongside the research itself.

 Everyone on the team should agree on the research goals.
-A useful starting point for this conversation is clarifying [research types]({{site.baseurl}}/research/clarify-the-basics/#research-types).
+Clarifying [research types]({{site.baseurl}}/research/clarify-the-basics/#research-types) is a useful starting point for this conversation.

 ### Research questions

-What do you want to learn to make better evidence-based decisions?
+Research questions are high-level questions that reflect what you want to learn to make better evidence-based decisions.
+Research questions are different from interview questions.
 Research questions should be relevant, actionable, and practical.
-They should also be [ethical]({{site.baseurl}}/research/ethics); consider whether answering your research questions would put participants in a compromising position.
+They should also be [ethical]({{site.baseurl}}/research/ethics): consider whether answering your research questions would put participants in a compromising position.
 For example, studying the degree to which participants adhere to a law or policy enforced by the researcher’s own office or institution could jeopardize participants’ careers and/or pose authority and coercion issues.

 {:.list-item--margin-bottom-extra}
 - **Bad question:** How do we get unemployed adults interested in our website?